Logan Bailly

 Logan Bailly (born 27 December 1985) is a Belgian retired professional footballer who played as a goalkeeper.
 Having started his career at Genk, Bailly has had spells at German Bundesliga side Borussia Mönchengladbach, Scottish Premiership club Celtic and Belgian Pro League side Oud-Heverlee Leuven.
 In March 2021 he announced to have signed with Bressoux playing in the Belgian Provincial Leagues, but early August of that same year he instead retired and became goalkeeper manager at FC Differdange 03.
 He became goalkeeper manager at Virton, but due to several injured goalkeepers he suddenly appeared in the three final matches of the 2023–2024 season.
-The following season he remained third goalkeeper and would go on to make four more appearances, after now officially retiring at 39 years of age in May of 2025.
+The following season he remained third goalkeeper and would go on to make four more appearances, after now officially retiring at 39 years of age in May 2025.

 Club career

 Genk

 Bailly began his senior career at Genk in 2002 but was loaned out to Beringen-Heusden-Zolder for the duration of the 2003–04 season, along with ten other Genk players.
 Bailly replaced Jan Moons as Genk's first-choice goalkeeper at the beginning of the 2006–07 season; he played 90 minutes in every single Belgian League match for the club that season.
 He kept 14 clean sheets and received no bookings.
 His good performance contributed to Genk's surprising second-place finish.